 Because this is a looooong post (hopefully you found it very helpful), I'm going to recap what we've covered today:

-- If you're not entirely sure you want to start a blog, consider starting on social media first to see if you actually like it.
+If you're not entirely sure you want to start a blog, consider starting on social media first to see if you actually like it.
 However, if you’re serious about making this your profession, having an actual website can definitely increase your credibility and visibility.

 Set up your email list :) whether or not you have a blog, make sure you have an email list, even if you’re simply collecting emails at first.

 Choose your blog provider and set up the essentials.
 Give yourself plenty of time to do this!
 While setting up the hosting takes only a few minutes, I recommend blocking off a chunk of your weekend or a full day to do the actual tech setup with your design and writing the initial content.

-Consider incorporating income strategies into your blog or platform.
+Consider incorporating income strategies into your blog or platform when you’re ready.

 Wow, just wow.

 If you've read this far, thank you!
 I hope you found this valuable, insightful, and use this as a blueprint for starting, growing, and earning income from your travel blog.